 - Change user lifecycle state in Okta

-- Select the Automations tab, and click Add Automation.
+- Select the Automations tab, and then click Add Automation.

-- Enter a name for the automation and Save.
+- Enter a name for the automation, and then click Save.
 Screenshot

 - Configure the following conditions.

-Click the Edit button to select the schedule for the automation, and Save.
+Click the Edit button to select the schedule for the automation, and then click Save.
 The default selection is set to Run Daily, with a creation time stamp of the local time zone.
 For time zones, country or city names mentioned in the official Time Zone Database published by the Internet Assigned Numbers Authority (IANA) are admissible.
 The following options are currently available.
-Screenshot

 Specify the time and time zone for when the automation should run.
 Screenshot

 Click the Edit button to select one or more groups to which the automation should apply, and then click Save.
 Note that the automation will apply to all members of the group, regardless of whether they are Okta-mastered or AD/HR-mastered.
 Screenshot

 - Configure a condition based on user state, attributes, or behavior.

 This option enables you to create an email template by using HTML and referencing Okta end user profile attributes within the body of the message.
 The Subject is required before you can Preview and Save the action.
 Note that if you don't use HTML, the email does not have any formatting and extra spaces and line returns are not preserved.
 Screenshots

 - Select Activate from the Inactive/Active drop-down.

-The Activate option becomes available once you configure all the required conditions and at least one action.
+The Activate option becomes available after you configure all the required conditions and at least one action.